-HOW LONG WILL I BE IN THE STUDY?
+How LONG WILL I BE IN THE STUDY?

-If you have Type 2 diabetes you will be in the study for ~2 weeks.
-If you do not have Type 2 diabetes you will be in the study for ~1 week.
+You will be in the study for 8-9 weeks.
 You can stop participating at any time.
 Your decision to withdraw from the study will not affect in any way your medical care and/or benefits.